Skip to main content

 Adds HTTP trailers (headers but at the end of the message) to the message.

-Trailers are only be emitted if the message is chunked encoded.
-If not, the trailer will be silently discarded.
+Trailers will only be emitted if the message is chunked encoded.
+If not, the trailers will be silently discarded.

-HTTP requires the Trailer header to be sent to emit trailers, with a list of header fields in its value, e.g.
+HTTP requires the Trailer header to be sent to emit trailers, with a list of header field names in its value, e.g.

 message.writeHead(200, { 'Content-Type': 'text/plain',